-Orthopedic surgeon David Teuscher, MD formerly of Beaumont, Texas has been appointed by the White House as Regional Director for the U.S. Department of Health and Human Services.
-HHS Region VI includes the states of Arkansas, Louisiana, New Mexico, Oklahoma and Texas, as well as 68 Federally-recognized tribes and is headquartered in Dallas, Texas.
+Fred Schuster, Ankeny, Iowa, has been appointed by the President as Regional Director for Region VI of the U.S. Department of Health and Human Services.
+HHS Region VI includes the states of Arkansas, Louisiana, Oklahoma, New Mexico and Texas, as well as 68 Federally-recognized tribes and is headquartered in Dallas, Texas.
 As Regional Director, Mr. Schuster serves as HHS Secretary Alex Azar's representative responsible for guiding and coordinating HHS policies.
 He also facilitates communications regarding HHS initiatives as they relate to state, local and tribal governments.

 Mr. Schuster is a Business graduate from Iowa State University.
 He was inducted into the university's highest honorary society and was elected to a student government position every year including as President of the Student Body.
 Also while attending ISU, Mr. Schuster served as a Volunteer in Service to America (VISTA) volunteer.
 While he was with VISTA, Mr. Schuster conducted legal and environmental research.
 His research, and the research of others on the team, were later published by ISU.